 - Student-athletes don’t communicate with their coach effectively and rather than asking what they need to work on to get more playing time, they take their lack of playing time personally and they start to complain or distance themselves from the team and coach and simply go through the motions not expecting to play much.

-- Five Non-Negotiables in the College Athletic Recruiting ProcessMarch 2, 2017 - 8:27 pm
+- Five Factors That Will Determine Your Success or Failure in the Athletic Recruiting ProcessMarch 2, 2017 - 8:27 pm